dahlia/fedify/docs/manual/actor.md

   .setKeyPairDispatcher(async (ctxData, handle) => {
-    // Work with the database to find the key pair by the handle. if (user == null) return null;  // Return null if the key pair is not found. return { publicKey, privateKey };
+    // Work with the database to find the key pair by the handle. if (user == null) return null;  // Return null if the key pair is not found.
+    // Return the loaded key pair.
+See the below example for details. return { publicKey, privateKey };
   });
 ~~~~